emilsw/ew/np.md

 ### Who is this for? ###

-I’m looking for people who have great businesses and are interested in long-term success on the web.
+I’m looking for people who have great online businesses and are interested in long-term success on the web.
 But this isn’t for everyone, you should apply if:

  - You’re a small-to-mid-sized business with a revenue generating website.
  - You have enough traffic to support A/B testing.
 At least 10,000 unique visitors per month—and the more the better.